 Most people have slipped and fallen at some point in life.
 Usually, these accidents leave victims with relatively minor injuries like bumps, bruises, scratches, and perhaps a bit of embarrassment.
 In some slip and fall cases, however, victims are seriously hurt and require significant medical attention.
-In fact, the National Safety Council reported in 2013 that over 8.7 million people were admitted into emergency departments across the United States because of slip and fall accidents.
+In 2016, the National Safety Council reported that over 9 million people were admitted into emergency departments across the United States because of slip and fall accidents.
 If you have been hurt in a slip and fall accident that was caused by someone else, you may be entitled to compensation for your losses.

 Determining Fault in Slip and Fall Accidents

 In order to be able to recover compensation after a slip and fall accident, victims need to be able to establish that their accident was the result of someone else’s negligence.
 Generally speaking, in cases involving slip and fall accidents, the party who could potentially be at fault is the owner of the property or a person or business renting a property.
 These parties have a duty to keep their property reasonably safe and, when they fail to do so, they can be held liable.
 There is a number of slip and fall hazards that could be the result of negligence on the part of a property owner or lessee.
 Some of the more common include the following: